Healthdirect Free Australian health advice you can count on.

 How is schizophrenia diagnosed?

-A doctor or mental health professional may diagnose schizophrenia with a mental health assessment.
-This is a special interview that includes questions about the person's:
+Your doctor or mental health professional may diagnose schizophrenia through a mental health assessment.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.